cornell-ece2300/ece2300-docs/docs/ece2300-lab3ab-music.md

 The counter will then need to increment this memory by four (because we are using memory byte addresses and each note is four bytes) so the music player can read the next note.
+This counter should be implemented by instantiating a register and then using _flat_ combinational logic within the music player.
+You cannot use your previously developed counter since you need to increment by four each time.

 The control unit should be implemented using the following four-state Mealy FSM.